Rima-Maria Rahal

 Max Planck Institute for Research on Collective Goods

 Rima-Maria Rahal received her PhD from Leiden University for her work on cognitive decision processes in social and moral dilemmas, which she completed at the Max Planck Institute for Research on Collective Goods in Bonn.
-After positions in Frankfurt and Tilburg, she is now a Senior Research Fellow at the Bonn MPI, and holds the interim professorship for Social Psychology in Heidelberg.
-She is an alumna of the Fellowship Program Free Knowledge, in the scope of which she created an online course on basics of empirical investigations while implementing open research practices.
-As a steering group member of the German Reproducibility Network, she works on promoting systematic change towards Openness in research.
+After positions in Frankfurt and Tilburg, she is now Professor at Vienna University of Economics and Business and a Senior Research Fellow at the Bonn MPI.
+As a psychologist she is working at the intersection of psychology, law and economics.
+Her interests lie in understanding decision processes in social contexts via process tracing.
+She is a Steering Group member of the German Reproducibility Network and an alumna of the Wikimedia Open Science Fellowship.
+Rima works on promoting Open practices in a systematic manner, taking policy perspectives and educational resources into account.

 Courses taught by this instructor